Information and directions on how to change, add, or drop a major and/or minor can be found here.

 To add or drop a class after advance registration and after the first day of classes, a student will need to fill out a paper add/drop form (obtained from either H 204 or SASC) and get their advisor's signature.
 For any class additions, after the 10th day of classes, students will also need to obtain the academic dean's signature.
 He is located in Hillyer 200C.

 Students must fill out a Permit for Transfer Credits form and write out the courses they intend to take at the other institution.
-The form should then be taken to the Bates House and the transfer department, where the transfer evaluators will approve the choice(s).
-Students should then take that form to the evaluator's office (Hillyer 204), where it will be signed.
+The filled-out form should be taken to the transfer department in Bates House, where the transfer evaluators will approve or deny the choice(s).
+Students then need to take approved forms to the evaluator's office (Hillyer 204), where it will be signed.

-Please remember that any courses that are transferred in will not be factored into GPA calculations, they will only be used as credit hours.
+Please remember that any courses that are transferred in will not be factored into any GPA calculations, they will only count towards credit hour total.

 If a student does not maintain satisfactory academic progress, the student will be placed on probation (with the exception of first semester freshmen, who receive a warning letter).